Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_governance_with_horizon/tb_zts_governance_with_horizon.md

 >

 ### Step 2 - Creating our Schemas
-To keep ourselves organized and to follow best practices, let's now create and privilege `Tag` and `Governance` schemas within our Database by executing the next five queries.
+To keep ourselves organized and to follow best practices, let's now create and privilege `Tags` and `Governance` schemas within our Database by executing the next five queries.

 ```